Nov 29, 2017

 The gateway arch is unfinished.
 The topmost layer of slabs is balancing the layers below ..like a weight pressing down and maintaining equilibrium.

-Its actually a gateway complex ..55m long x 35m wide in aerial view, it encloses a zig-zag path within it.
+It's actually a gateway complex ..55m long x 35m wide in aerial view, it encloses a zig-zag path within it.
 A wall in the center has two sculptures embedded into it.

 The wall is made of dressed granite blocks, obviously built by highly skilled builders.